Case study

 The reindeer herder Leif Jåma is a member of the Sami people in Norway.
 The reindeer herder Leif Jåma is a member of the Sami people in Norway.

-This view is shared by the affected communities.
-They are calling for the dismantling of the wind farm and the rewilding of their area.
-In 2013, reindeer herders lodged an objection to the location of the wind farm on Indigenous land with the Norwegian Ministry of Petroleum and Energy.
+One of Europe’s largest onshore wind projects is situated in central Norway, on the Fosen peninsula.
+For over 15 years, Indigenous Saami reindeer herders have been campaigning against the wind turbines in the areas Storheia and Roan, which are destroying parts of their reindeer’s grazing land.
+Semi-nomadic reindeer herding is a fundamental aspect of Saami culture, through which Indigenous knowledge and language are passed on to the next generations.
+The pastures in these areas were particularly valuable.
+Storheia alone accounted for over 40% of the total winter grazing land.
+The wind farms have rendered the areas of Storheia (in the south) and Roan (in the north) unusable for reindeer herding: The reindeer are scared off by the turbines’ noise and shadows – and kilometres of roads cut through their migration routes.
+The wind farms on the Fosen peninsula threaten the local South Saami people’s reindeer herding, and thus their cultural survival.
+The STP has supported the affected communities in their calls for restoration and rewilding of the region.
+In 2013, reindeer herders lodged an objection to the project being situated on Indigenous land with the Norwegian Ministry of Petroleum and Energy.
 The ministry disallowed the objection, so the case went to Norway’s Supreme Court.
-In a sensational judgement in 2021, the court ruled in favour of the South Sámi people.
+In a sensational judgement in 2021, the court ruled in favour of the Saami people.
 It declared the total of 151 wind turbines in Storheia, which were built on Indigenous land, to be illegal.
-It upheld the affected South Sámi people’s contention that the wind farm violated their right to culture as contained in article 27 of the United Nations International Covenant on Civil and Political Rights.
-The judgement creates a precedent in Norway and thereby impacts both upon other wind farms and on natural resource projects on reindeer grazing areas.
+It upheld the affected South Saami people’s contention that the wind farm violated their right to culture as contained in article 27 of the United Nations International Covenant on Civil and Political Rights.
+The judgement creates a precedent in Norway and thereby impacts upon other wind farms and natural resource projects in reindeer grazing areas.

-Swiss financial backers share responsibility
+Swiss financial backers also bear responsibility

-Together with the representatives of the South Sámi, the STP demanded, in their “Turbines Need Sámi Consent” campaign, that investors Statkraft and Nordic Wind Power DA stop the project, withdraw their investments and guarantee the right to Free, Prior and Informed Consent (FPIC) for Indigenous communities.
-Meanwhile, the STP, working with the affected South Sámi people, is also putting pressure on the project’s financial backers.
-Swiss companies are among them.
-This is because the wind farm was built by the Fosen Wind DA consortium, whose owners are Norwegian state energy group Statkraft and Nordic Wind Power DA, which holds a 40% stake.
+Since 2018, in the ‘Turbines Need Saami Consent’ campaign, the STP and representatives of the South Saami have been jointly demanding that the investor consortium Nordic Wind Power DA stop the project, withdraw their investments, and guarantee the right to free, prior and informed consent (FPIC) for Indigenous communities.
+Swiss companies are also significantly involved in the Nordic Wind Power DA consortium.
+The wind farms on the Fosen peninsula were built by Fosen Vind DA, whose owners are Norwegian state energy group Statkraft and Nordic Wind Power DA, which holds a 40% stake.
 Nordic Wind Power DA is a consortium of European investors, originally established by Credit Suisse Energy Infrastructure Partners AG, which has a 40% holding in Fosen Vind.
 In 2020, Credit Suisse sold its shares to Swiss investment firm Energy Infrastructure Partners (EIP), based in Zurich.
 BKW Energie AG, with its registered office in Bern, is also part of the consortium, through which it has an indirect 11.2% holding in the project.
-With this in mind, in December 2018 the STP organised a visit to Switzerland by a South Sámi delegation, so that two people affected by the project could discuss the matter personally in talks with BKW and Credit Suisse investors.
+With this in mind, in December 2018, the STP organised a visit to Switzerland for a South Saami delegation, so that two people affected by the project could discuss the matter personally in talks with the investors BKW and Credit Suisse.
 Later, the STP filed a complaint against BKW with the National Contact Point (NCP) for the OECD Guidelines for Multinational Enterprises.

-• In future projects, Statkraft and Nordic Wind Power DA must carry out an independent environmental and social impact test and publish its results.
+• For future projects, the companies involved must carry out an independent environmental and social impact assessment, and publish its results.

 GfbV and Südsami representatives present a Christmas card to BKW with the wish that the rights of the Indigenous Peoples will be respected in a planned wind power plant in Norway.
 Photo: Franziska Rothenbühler